Cooperfalty/Sales-Analysis-Dashboard/README.md

 1. Expected CPG industry Q3 and Q4 spikes around holidays. **Inventory and demand forecasting need to account and prepare for spikes, create a demand and inventory forecasting report to reduce risk of stock outs**.

 2. Sales have been steadily growing year over year.
-Revisit lacking categories and products to continue to ride the highest performing areas and potentially cutting under performing areas to invest in the best and save on the bad.
+Revisit lacking categories and products to potentially cut or reposition underprfoming regions, categories, or products.
+Contiue to invest in the highest perfoming products, categories, and regions to gain further marketshare and increase steady growth.